Meet the Team

 Becky Harris - Community Organiser

-I've had the pleasure of working alongside Sue and organising the community events since I moved in and am excited to now be an official part of the team as the new community organiser.
+With a background in events management I quickly got involved in volunteering alongside Sue and organising the community events and love the opportunity of being an official part of the team as the community organiser.

 Peter Steere - Volunteer Director